 If your Mac crashes and you lose it all after upgrading to macOS Catalina, you can use Time Machine backups to restore your Mac.

 Step 1: Restart your Mac and while the startup disc is walking up, hold down the Command + R keys simultaneously.
-Your Mac will boot into Recovery Mode and you will see the macOS Utilities window.
-(If your Mac won't boot into Recovery Mode, please try again).
+Your Mac will boot into macOS Recovery mode and you will see the macOS Utilities window.
+(If your Mac won't boot into macOS Recovery mode, please try again).

 Step 2: Select Restore from Time Machine Backup; under the macOS Utilities and click Continue.

 Step 3: Read the info on the Restore Your System page and click Continue.